On the enumeration of the set of numerical semigroups with fixed Frobenius number and fixed number of second kind gaps: -semigroups and -semigroups

 Note that there exist infinitely many irreducible numerical semigroups $I$ such that $\#(I\setminus\theta(I))=n$.
 Therefore, there exist infinitely many $2n$-semigroups and infinitely many $(2n+1)$-semigroups.
-Our next purpose is to find an algorithm which allows us to build the finite set formed by all the $K$-semigroups with a prefixed Frobenius number.
+In the next section, we provide an algorithm which allows us to build the finite set consisting of all $k$-semigroups which have a given prescribed Frobenius number $F$.

-\section{${\boldsymbol K}$-semigroups with a fixed Frobenius number}
+\section{${\boldsymbol k}$-semigroups with a fixed Frobenius number}

-In \cite{forum} it is shown a rather efficient algorithmic process to compute all the irreducible numerical semigroups with a prefixed Frobenius number.
-The idea of such an algorithm is the following one.
+In \cite{forum} it is shown a rather efficient algorithmic process to compute all the irreducible numerical semigroups with a prescribed Frobenius number.
+Let us briefly describe the basic idea of the algorithm.